Blog/Google Ads

 How long does it take for Google Ads to start working?+

-Google Ads campaigns typically need 2–4 weeks to exit the learning phase.
-Smart Bidding strategies (Target CPA, Target ROAS) require at least 30–50 conversions per month to optimise effectively.
-During the learning phase, CPAs will be higher and results will fluctuate.
+2–4 weeks to exit the learning phase.
+Smart Bidding strategies (Target CPA, Target ROAS) need at least 30–50 conversions per month to optimise effectively.
+During that window, CPAs will be higher and results will fluctuate.
 Do not make major changes until the campaign has enough data.

 What is a good Quality Score for Google Ads?+